 An eNB UE context is a block of information in an eNB associated to one active UE.
 The block of information contains the necessary information required to maintain the E-UTRAN services towards the active UE.
 At least UE state information, security information, UE capability information and the identities of the UE-associated logical S1-connection shall be included in the eNB UE context.
-Establishment of the eNB UE context is completed when the transition to active state for a UE is completed or in target eNB after completion of handover to E-UTRAN.
+An eNB UE context is established when the transition to active state for a UE is completed or in target eNB after completion of handover resource allocation during handover preparation.